SIMBAChain/truffle/tests/README.md

 ## Running Tests
 You'll see references to "clean" a lot in the test script names.
 You should always run the "clean" version of tests.
 What the clean command does is set / reset the simba.json file for tests, based on the simba.json file that exists in tests/tests_setup/backup_files.

-For the actual scripts / commands to run, you can peruse package.json, under "scripts".
+For the actual scripts / commands to run, you can read through package.json, under "scripts".
 To run any given test, from the root of this project, run from the terminal:

 ```
 npm run <name of test>